 Meraki High School | Fair Oaks, CA

 This 10,550-square-foot alternative high school was built at the site of a former elementary school.
 The non-traditional classrooms hosts an innovative teaching program based on project-based, student-driven subjects.
+In addition to flexible classrooms, the high school has a “maker” workshop for woodworking, metal work, and robotics.
 Study is self-directed based on the students’ interest and the learning spaces are designed to engage students and allow them the opportunity to set their own course of study.

-This project included demolition of interior spaces in three classroom buildings and two sets of restrooms, and reconstruction of finishes in those spaces.
-Exterior site modifications included demolition of out-of-tolerance concrete walkways, bringing these into current ADA compliance, constructing a new entrance courtyard with seat walls, the placement of decorative boulders for outdoor learning, and new landscaping along street frontages.
+Demolition of interior spaces in three classroom buildings and two sets of restrooms, and reconstruction of finishes in those spaces.
+Exterior site demolition of out-of-tolerance concrete walkways, bringing these into current ADA compliance, constructing a new entrance courtyard with seat walls, the placement of decorative boulders for outdoor learning, and new landscaping along street frontages.